DannyBen/jossh/README.md

 $ jossh

 Usage: jossh <host> <script>
+       jossh -h

+ <host> can be:
- <host>   - any key available in ./ssh_hosts.yml
+   - :symbol    - in this case we will look in ./ssh_hosts.yml
+   - host       - in this case we will use the current logged in user
+   - user@host

+ <script> can be:
- <script> - can be either a filename or one or more direct command
+   - a filename
-            quotes are only needed if you include multiple commands with && or semicolor (;)
+   - one or more direct command - quotes are only needed if you include multiple commands with && or semicolor (;)

-Examples: jossh production git status
+Examples: jossh :production git status
-          jossh stage "cd ~ && ls -l"
+          jossh jack@server.com "cd ~ && ls -l"
-          jossh devhost deploy
+          jossh server.com deploy

 ```

 ## Library Usage